mvolkmann/blog/src/rust.md

 1. Start a local HTTP file server.
    There are many ways to do this, including using Deno.
+   TODO: Is there any reason to use wasm-server instead because it supports the WASM MIME type?
+   TODO: Maybe this is no longer an issue.
    To run a simple Deno HTTP file server:

    1. Install {% aTargetBlank "https://deno.land/#installation", "Deno" %}.